Skip to main content

 Stages IB and IIA

-Treatment options for women who want to maintain fertility
+Stages IB1 and IB2: Treatment options if you want to maintain fertility

 • Radical trachelectomy with pelvic lymph node dissection and sometimes removal of the para-aortic lymph nodes

-Treatment options for women who don’t want to maintain fertility
+Stage IB1, IB2, and IIA1: Treatment options if you don’t want to maintain fertility

-• Radiation using both brachytherapy and external beam radiation therapy may be an option if a woman is not healthy enough for surgery or if she decides she does not want surgery.
+• Radiation to the pelvis using both brachytherapy and external beam radiation therapy may be an option if a patient is not healthy enough for surgery or decides they do not want surgery.
 Chemotherapy (chemo) may be given with the radiation (concurrent chemoradiation).

 Stages IB3 and IIA2